steqeq/0000/docs/conceptual/using-gpu-sanitizer.md

 ### Using ASan with a short HIP application

-Refer to the following example to use ASan with a short HIP application.

 Consider the following simple and short demo of using the Address Sanitizer with a HIP application:

 ```C++